NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 Federal court allows casual attire as well but no t-shirts.
 The safest bet is to dress in business casual attire.

-- their employment (if any)
+- your employment (if any)

-- how long they lived in Nevada
+- how long you lived in Nevada

-Sometimes voir dire questions can get very personal.
-Prospective jurors can always request that they speak to the judge and attorneys privately at the bench (judge’s desk) so that their fellow venire members cannot hear.
+Then the judge and attorneys may ask other questions to help determine whether you have biases that would prevent you from being impartial.
+You can always request that you speak to the judge and attorneys privately at the bench (judge’s desk) so that your fellow venire members cannot hear your answers.

 Eventually, the attorneys for both parties will whittle down the venire into the final group of jurors and a few alternates.
 In Justice Court, the size is usually six jurors.
 In District Court, the size is usually twelve jurors in criminal cases or eight jurors in civil cases.5